danilofreire/awesome-stars/README.md

 - [rmd4sci](https://github.com/njtierney/rmd4sci) - Rmarkdown for Scientists
 - [climate-governance](https://github.com/danilofreire/climate-governance) - Replication materials for the paper "Institutional Design and Elite Support for Climate Policies: Evidence from Latin American Countries" (2019)
 - [cheatsheets](https://github.com/rstudio/cheatsheets) - RStudio Cheat Sheets
-- [pinochet](https://github.com/danilofreire/pinochet) - Data and replication materials for the paper "Deaths and Disappearances in the Pinochet Regime: A New Dataset" (2019)
+- [pinochet](https://github.com/danilofreire/pinochet) - Manuscript, data, and replication materials for the paper "Deaths and Disappearances in the Pinochet Regime: A New Dataset" (2019)
 - [Polisci209_2018](https://github.com/fhollenbach/Polisci209_2018) - Class resources for Political Science 209-905 & 209-906 Fall 2018
 - [how_to_publish_a_paper](https://github.com/andrewcparnell/how_to_publish_a_paper) - A talk on how to publish a paper (as a lead author)
 - [binb](https://github.com/eddelbuettel/binb) - Binb is not Beamer